PrestaShopCorp/nestjs-context/README.md

 * Processors ? (setCorrelationId ?)
 * RPC context
 * Do we need anything else to integrate with nestjs-geteventstore ?
 (CorrelationIdMetadata ?)
-* Only tested with Express: try it on other platforms
+* Created for Express: adapt it to work on other platforms

 ## TO ANALYSE
 * Use custom param decorator instead to receive the target as argument instead of using